HMRC Logo

 HMRC Emblem

 Like all English, the logo is distinguished by exquisite simplicity.
 There is not a single extra detail in it.
-The crown is the personification of the state, importance, high responsibility, and total power since this department can intervene in all matters at the slightest suspicion.
-The title is a key attribute that contains the main information about the department.
-The vertical stripe is a symbol of a border that cannot be crossed since everyone who is not on the side of the HMRC is automatically against the state.
+The crown personifies the state, importance, high responsibility, and total power since this department can intervene in all matters at the slightest suspicion.
+The title is a key attribute that contains the department’s main information.
+The vertical stripe symbolizes a border that cannot be crossed since everyone not on HMRC’s side is automatically against the state.

 The use of fonts in the UK government is highly regulated.
-The HM Revenue and Customs logo use GDS Transport.
+The HM Revenue and Customs logo uses GDS Transport.
 As a last resort, it can be Helvetica or Arial typefaces.

 HMRC Symbol